 The value of information as an institutional resource increases through its appropriate use; its value diminishes through misuse, misinterpretation, or unnecessary restrictions to its access.

 All University information is classified into one of 4 levels based on sensitivity and risk.
 These classifications take into account legal protections, contractual agreements, ethical considerations, privacy issues, and strategic or proprietary worth.
 The classification level determines the security protections and access authorization mechanisms which must be used for the information.
-Security guidelines can be found in the ISO Secure Computing Guidelines.
+Security guidelines can be found in the Stanford Minimum Security Guidelines.
 The information classifications are as follows:

 a.
 Prohibited Information